 While the tech savvy amongst us will also choose a separate router and switch to really get the most of the internet connection, most homes will be fine with just the WAPs installed.

-A WAP is a standalone device that creates a local wireless network in your home.
-The WAP is wired directly to the router, but can be installed in a separate location in your home for optimal coverage.
-The WAP will increase the bandwidth of your WiFI network, enabling more devices to be connected simultaneously.
-If multiple WAPs are installed throughout the home (as may be required in larger or double storey homes), it creates one single WiFi network so there is no need for the devices to be swapping between different networks within your home.
+A Wireless Access Point (WAP) is a standalone device that creates a local wireless network in your home.
+The WAP is typically connected via a wired or wireless connection directly to the router, but can be installed in a separate location in your home for optimal Wi-Fi coverage.
+Proper placement helps improve Wi-Fi signals and enhances Wi-Fi performance.
+The WAP will increase the bandwidth of your Wi-Fi network, enabling more devices to be connected simultaneously.

 Wireless Access Points by Ubiquity